-On February 22, 2019, the CSRC released an exposure draft of the Draft Sales Agency Measure and its implementation rules.
-The Draft Sales Agency Measures define fund selling as opening fund transaction accounts for fund investors, promoting fund sales, handling fund units sale, and handling subscription, redemption and account information inquiry.
-Pursuant to the Draft Sales Agency Measure, the requirements for an independent fund sales agency include, among others: (i) having a paid-in capital of no less than RMB50.0 million; (ii) the senior executives shall meet with the senior management qualifications set by CSRC and have two or more years working experience in fund sales management; specific compliance risk control senior executive shall be specified; (iii) neither the controlling shareholder nor the actual controller has not been changed for the last two years.
+The Sales Agency Measures define fund selling as opening fund transaction accounts for fund investors, promoting fund sales, handling fund units sale, and handling subscription, redemption and account information inquiry.
+Pursuant to the Sales Agency Measure, the requirements for an independent fund sales agency include, among others: (i) having net assets of no less than RMB50.0 million; (ii) the senior executives shall have obtained the fund practice qualification, be familiar with fund sale business and comply with the qualifications for senior executives as prescribed by the CSRC in fund industry; (iii) having at least 20 employees qualified to engage in fund related business; (iv) not being involved in any material changes that impacted or are likely to impact the normal operation of organizations or other material issues such as litigations and arbitrations.
 The application or the sales agency qualification shall be submitted to the CSRC.
-In addition, shareholders who own more than 5% shares of the sales agency shall, among others, meet the following requirements: (i) if the shareholder is a legal entity or other organizations, its registered capital, paid-in capital, or net asset shall be no less than RMB100.0 million, and it shall have kept a consistently profitable track record for the past three fiscal years; (ii) if the shareholder is an individual, she shall have more than 10 years working experience in securities fund department management, or no less than five years working experience as senior management in securities fund industry.
-There are also financial condition requirements for controlling shareholders and actual controllers.
+In addition, shareholders who own more than 5% shares of the sales agency shall, among others, meet the following requirements: (i) if the shareholder is a legal entity or other net asset shall be no less than RMB50.0 million; (ii) if the shareholder is an individual, he/she shall have five or more years of work experience as a manager of a securities fund business department or three or more years of work experience as a senior officer in the securities fund industry; during the period of practice, he/she has not been subject to major administrative regulatory measures adopted by the financial regulatory authorities or subject to administrative punishment or criminal punishment for a serious illegal act or violation.
 If the shareholder is a foreign entity, it shall be a financial institution in good standing with financial asset management or financial investment advisory experience.
-The sales agency shall obtain securities and futures operation license, the validity period of which is three years, and the renewal of which is subject to approval of CSRC and its local agency.
-The
+The average daily sales holding volume and losses of the sales agency will be taken into consideration for renewal.

 Hywin Fund, has obtained a license from the CSRC for mutual fund sales.
-If the Draft Sales Agency Measure comes into effect, Hywin Fund may be required to apply for the securities and futures operation license and adjust its business operation to meet with the relevant requirements.
+Hywin Fund may be required to apply for the securities and futures operation license and adjust its business operation to meet with the relevant requirements.